 With the AERA Eustachian Tube Balloon Dilation System, a doctor uses a catheter to insert a small balloon through the patient’s nose and into the Eustachian tube.
 Once inflated, the balloon opens up a pathway for mucus and air to flow through the tube.
 This may help the Eustachian tube to function properly again.
 After the tube is dilated, the doctor deflates and removes the balloon.

-ETD has normally been treated with medication and ear tube surgery.
+Eustachian tube balloon dilation has normally been treated with medication and surgery for eustachian tube dysfunction.
 However, not fixing the underlying problem can lead to chronic symptoms and complaints, or more serious conditions like infections or related long-term complications.

 You can read more about CEENTA's involvement in researching this procedure on our blog.

-You can also read more about CEENTA's balloon dilation training session for regional doctors in this blog.
+You can also read more about CEENTA's eustachian tube balloon dilation training session for regional doctors in this blog.